 Peace Lily Troubleshooting

-- Lack of flowers: Usually occurs in insufficient light or in plants less than a year old
+No flowers: Typically with too little light or plants less than a year old

 Philodendron